stuartsierra/component/README.md

 the component record itself, values are the map are the corresponding keys in the system record.

+    {:component-key :system-key}

+In the example above:

+       (component/using
+         (example-component config-options)
+         {:database  :db
+          :scheduler :scheduler})
+    ;;     ^          ^
+    ;;     |          |
+    ;;     |          \- Keys in the ExampleSystem record
+    ;;     |
+    ;;     \- Keys in the ExampleComponent record

 Based on this information (stored as metadata on the component records) the `start-system` function will construct a dependency graph of the components and start them all in the correct order.

-Before starting each componenet, `start-system` will `assoc` its dependencies based on the metadata provided by `using`.
+Before starting each component, `start-system` will `assoc` its dependencies based on the metadata provided by `using`.

-Optionally, if the keys in the system map are the same as in the component map, they may be passed as a vector to `using`.
-If you know all the dependencies in advance, you may even add the metadata in the component's constructor:
+Optionally, if the keys in the system map are the same as the keys in the component map, `using` can take a vector of those keys instead of a map.
+If you know the names of all the components in your system, you can add the metadata in the component's constructor:

 ```clojure
 (defrecord AnotherComponent [component-a component-b])